danielroelfs/danielroelfs.com/content/posts/2023-sunrise-sunset-differences/index.md

 <img src="index.markdown_strict_files/figure-markdown_strict/plot-day-length-areas-1.png" width="768" />

-{{< sidenote br="1em" >}}
-The difference between dusk and sunset is also a lot larger in Oslo, but we'll get back to that
-{{< /sidenote >}}

-As you see, in neither cities 12:00 in the afternoon is perfectly in the middle between sunrise and sunset, although this trend is slightly enhanced for Oslo (again due to longitude differences).
+As you see, in neither cities 12:00 in the afternoon is perfectly in the middle between sunrise and sunset, although this trend is slightly enhanced for Oslo (again due to longitude differences){{< sidenote >}}The difference between dusk and sunset is also a lot larger in Oslo, but we'll get back to that{{< /sidenote >}}.
 We can also see that the length of days in Oslo is longer in summer particularly because the mornings start earlier.

 So let's also squish everything on the bottom axis and just look at day length in total.